What Backthread actually does.

 - 300 rebuilds + 500 sessions per seat

-Extra repos: +$10/mo each — you get one to start.
-Past your monthly limits? $0.20 a rebuild, $5 per 1,000 sessions.
+Extra repos: +$10/mo each; you get one to start.
+Over your monthly limit? $0.20 per rebuild, $5 per 1,000 sessions.
 Most people never get close.

 Things you might be wondering.